nf-core/sarek/docs/input.md

 - `recaltable` is the recalibration table

 It is recommended to add the absolute path of the files, but relative path should work also.
-Note, the delimiter is the tab (`\t`) character:
+Note, the delimiter is the tab (`\t`) character.

 All examples are given for a normal/tumor pair.
-If no tumors are listed in the TSV file, then the workflow will proceed as if it is a normal sample instead of a normal/tumor pair.
+If no tumors are listed in the TSV file, then the workflow will proceed as if it is a normal sample instead of a normal/tumor pair, producing the germline variant calling results only.

-Sarek will output results is a different directory for each sample.
+Sarek will output results in a different directory for each sample.
 If multiple samples are specified in the TSV file, Sarek will consider all files to be from different samples.
 Multiple TSV files can be specified if the path is enclosed in quotes.